Soldiers of WW1

 Keep up to date with articles, reviews, news and additions to the Long, Long Trail:

-- For Bravery in the Field (MM register) reviewed
+- ‘Swansea in the Great War’ reviewed

 - The Long, Long Trail wins prestigious award